Statement of Intent

 Illness and Medical Appointments

-When a child is unwell, parents are expected to contact the school before 9.15am on the first day of absence informing the school of the reason for absence.
-(See section above)
+When a child is unwell, parents are expected to contact the school before 8.30 am on the first day of absence informing the school of the reason for absence.

-a) Every effort should be make to arrange medical appointments outside school hours.
+- Every effort should be made to arrange medical appointments outside school hours.

 At Kilmorie Primary School the register is taken at 9.00 am and 1.00 pm (Reception – Year 2) or 1.30 pm (Year 3 – Year 6).
-Pupils arriving after these times must enter school by the main entrance and report to our learning mentor (Nicola) who will record their name and reason for lateness.
+Pupils arriving after these times must enter school by the main entrance and report to our pastoral care manager (Nicola) who will record their name and reason for lateness.
 The pupil will be marked as late when registration has closed (Code ‘L’).
+If you and your child arrive after Nicola has gone into school, please report to the school office.

 The register will close at 9:05 am and 1.05 pm (Reception and KS1) or 1.35 pm (KS2).
 Pupils arriving after the register has closed will be marked as late after registration (Code ‘L’), pupils arriving after 9.30 am will be marked as ‘U’ which is an unauthorised absence.

-Parents will be contacted by the school if their child is late regularly over a period of 3 weeks.
-If punctuality continues to be a concern the learning mentor will work with parents in order to improve this.
+Parents will be contacted by the school if their child is late regularly.
+If punctuality continues to be a concern the Pastoral Care and Family Support Manager will meet with parents to discuss any issues which are causing lateness and how things can be improved.

 Leave of Absence